MuriloVitti/portfolio-amazon-reviews/README.md

 * **Scope**: 1,000+ products analyzed across multiple categories.

 * **Note**(: The full dataset is located in the /data folder, but due to file size limits, GitHub may not preview it online.

+## 🛠️ Data Challenges & Cleaning (The ELT Process)
+During the import process, I identified and resolved critical issues to enable numerical analysis:

+* **Currency & Symbol Handling:** Cleaned the Indian Rupee (₹) symbols and special characters to convert prices into `NUMERIC`.
+* **Fixing Commas:** Many numbers used commas as thousands separators (like 1,099).
+I removed them to change the format to 1099.00, which is the standard for SQL databases.
+* **Percentage Transformation:** Stripped `%` characters and converted them into decimal values (e.g., 94% to 0.94) to allow calculations.
+* **Data Integrity:** Handled inconsistent records (like the '|' character found in rating columns) to maintain a clean dataset for final insights.